vEnhance/web.evanchen.cc/input/mop.md

 - The **Mock IMO** is run by staff using [ISL](faq-rules.html#CR-11);
   it also features a mock [coordination](https://web.evanchen.cc/faq-rules.html#CR-10).
+  It's one of several practice tests run by the staff at MOP each year.
   You can download the problems here:

 <div class="chooser list-chooser" markdown="block">